 - The site local repository

-You can add repositories to the configuration, as shown in the following example:
+You can add repositories in the configuration file.
+See the following example:

 <episerver.packaging> <packageRepositories> <add name="Gallery" url="\\server\Your\Packages\Folder" /> </packageRepositories> </episerver.packaging>

-Note: Installed add-ons are registered in the file in the site root.
-Optimizely copies supported files to the corresponding add-on folder in the ~/modules/ directory.
-See the description for the episerver.packaging element in Configuring episerver.packaging.
+All installed add-ons are registered in the file within the site root.
+The system copies all supported files to the corresponding add-on folder in the ~/modules/ directory.
+Refer to the description for the episerver.packaging element in Configuring episerver.packaging.

-Optimizely copies add-on assemblies compatible with the current framework version to the probing path directory, which is located at dirmodulesbin under C:\EPiServer\<SiteName>\wwwroot\.
-The probing path directory must be available at this location, and you define it in the probingPath attribute in the configuration/episerver.framework/scanAssembly element.
-You should configure the same path in the privatePath attribute of probing element:
+Add-on assemblies compatible with the current framework version are copied to the probing path directory.
+The default probing path is C:\EPiServer\<SiteName>\wwwroot\dirmodulesbin.
+The probing path directory must be available at this location and can be defined in the probingPath attribute in the configuration/episerver.framework/scanAssembly element.
+The same path should be configured in the privatePath attribute of probing element as well:

 Completing the installation

-After you install add-on packages, installation results appear with information about whether you need to restart the site (if ASP.NET does not automatically restart it).
-Site restart is required to load and scan new assemblies and initialize installed add-ons.
+After you install add-on packages, installation results are displayed, along with an indication if a site restart is needed (if ASP.NET did not automatically restart it).
+A site restart is required to load and scan new assemblies and initialize installed add-ons.

-The Installed tab shows installed add-ons.
-From here, you can uninstall add-ons, except for system add-ons (such as the add-on management system, which cannot be uninstalled; only upgraded).
-During uninstallation, Optimizely removes add-on files and the corresponding Shell module folder, and deletes assemblies from the probing path directory.
-Optimizely restarts the site to complete the uninstallation procedure and unload add-on assemblies from the application domain.
+Installed add-ons appear under the Installed tab.
+From here, you can uninstall them.
+During uninstallation, add-on files and the corresponding Shell module folder are removed, and assemblies are deleted from the probing path directory.
+You must restart the site to complete the uninstallation and unload add-on assemblies from the application domain.